danielbodnar/awesome-stars/BY-LANG.md

 - [archivy/archivy](https://github.com/archivy/archivy) - Archivy is a self-hostable knowledge repository that allows you to learn and retain information in your own personal and extensible wiki.
 - [salesforce/CodeGen](https://github.com/salesforce/CodeGen) - CodeGen is a family of open-source model for program synthesis.
 Trained on TPU-v4.
 Competitive with OpenAI Codex.
 - [GreyDGL/PentestGPT](https://github.com/GreyDGL/PentestGPT) - A GPT-empowered penetration testing tool
-- [microsoft/TypeChat](https://github.com/microsoft/TypeChat) - TypeChat is a library that makes it easy to build natural language interfaces using types.
 - [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
 Dify.AI is an LLM application development platform.
 It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack requ
 - [geekan/MetaGPT](https://github.com/geekan/MetaGPT) - 🌟 The Multi-Agent Framework: Given one line Requirement, return PRD, Design, Tasks, Repo
 - [lilianweng/stock-rnn](https://github.com/lilianweng/stock-rnn) - Predict stock market prices using RNN model with multilayer LSTM cells + optional multi-stock embeddings.